Skip to main content

 βad = adiabatic compressibility

 A determining factor for the speed of sound is compressibility.
-As a result, with increasing speed of sound, the density and compressibility can be inversely related.
-This means that large differences in speed of sound can occur with small or minor density differences.
+This means that as the speed of sound increases, the density and compressibility can be inversely related.
+As a result, large differences in the speed of sound can occur even with small density differences.
 The reverse case is very rare.

-The speed of sound is determined by the structure of the substance, i.e., by atom and molecular groups, isomerism, or chain lengths.
-This relationship thus provides the possibility of characterizing substances using ultrasound.
+The speed of sound is determined by the structure of the substance, i.e., by atomic and molecular groups, isomerism, or chain lengths.
+This relationship thus provides the opportunity to characterize substances using ultrasound.

 The speed of sound v of some selected monomers and polymers at 20 °C is shown in the following table.